Shojae Khalilzadeh: Sepahan and Tractor

 In late June 2013, Khalilzadeh was presented as a player of Isfahani club Sepahan on a four-year contract.
 In his first season, under Croatian coach Zlatko Kranjčar, he formed a partnership in the heart of the Sepahan defensive with the captain Hadi Aghily.
-He helped the team to won of the 2014–15 Persian Gulf Pro League.
+He helped the team to win the 2014–15 Persian Gulf Pro League.

 Khalilzadeh was loaned to Tractor to complete his mandatory military service.
 He was one of the best players under coach Amir Ghalenoei, the club reached the top of their group at the 2016 AFC Champions League, outperforming the Saudi giant Al-Hilal.
 He returned to Sepahan at the end of the loan spell in July 2016.

 Sepahan coach Abdollah Veisi talking about efforts to move Khalilzadeh to Persepolis in the 2016–17 season.